nuttapp/pinghist/readme.md

 ### A tool for measuring uptime

-*Pinghist* is a command line tool to capture the latency between servers and help you report on the result over extended periods of time.
+*Pinghist* is a command line tool to capture the latency between servers and report on the result over extended periods of time.
 The goal of the tool is to provide a simple, and reliable command line app that's better than `ping` but not as not as complex as fully hosted monitoring (Pingdom, etc...).

 ```